 3. Subdomain names in the format of

-4. If the domain name is a wildcard domain or has been configured by another user, you need to complete ownership verification to access or retrieve it.
+4. If the domain name is a wildcard domain, connected for the first time, or has been connected to by another user, you need to complete domain name ownership verification.

-1. After a wildcard domain name is configured, its subdomain names and second-level wildcard domain names cannot be configured under another account.
+1. After a wildcard domain name is connected, its subdomain names and second-level wildcard domain names cannot be connected to in another account.

-Overseas: access requests of global users will be scheduled to cache nodes outside mainland China for acceleration.
+Outside the Chinese mainland: access requests of global users will be scheduled to cache nodes outside the Chinese mainland for acceleration.

 Global: access requests of global users will be scheduled to the nearest optimal node for acceleration.

-Acceleration service in and outside mainland China are billed separately.
-For more information on billing policies, please see here.
+Acceleration services in and outside the Chinese mainland are billed separately.
+For more information on billing policies, please see Billing Overview.

 |Service type||CDN optimizes acceleration performance based on service type.

-For the best acceleration result, we recommend you select the service type similar to that of your actual business.
+For the best acceleration result, we recommend selecting the service type similar to that of your actual business.

 Static acceleration: suitable for small-scale resource acceleration scenarios such as ecommerce, websites, and game images.

 Download acceleration: suitable for download scenarios such as game installation, source audio/video file download, and mobile phone firmware distribution.